jsmentch/jsmentch.github.io/about.md

 permalink: /about
 ---

-I am a musician, programmer, neuroscience researcher,

-I'm a lab tech in the Brain and Cognitive Sciences Department at MIT working with Caroline Robertson in the Kanwisher Lab.
-Recently, my work has been focused on investigating autism using pharmaceuticals, behavioral studies, and virtual reality.
+I am a musician, researcher, and programmer, currently working as a lab tech in the Brain and Cognitive Sciences Department at MIT with Caroline Robertson in the Kanwisher Lab.
+One current project is focused on measuring visual behavior while viewing naturalistic scenes in VR.

-I also love music and was in the Dartmouth Digital Musics program before moving to Boston.
-I enjoy writing and producing music.
+I love music and was in the Dartmouth Digital Musics program before moving to Boston.
+In my spare time, I enjoy writing and producing music, creating audio-visual art projects and data sonifications.

-This is really rough and will be updated soon!